Keith Schiller: Trump Organization and White House

 On September 1, 2017, it was reported by CNN that Schiller intended to leave his White House position in late September or early October due to financial considerations.
-Although White House Press Secretary Sarah Huckabee Sanders dismissed the story as "not true", the next day, CBS News correspondent Major Garrett cited "two White House sources" as confirming that Schiller indeed planned to leave the White House and relocate to Florida for financial and professional reasons.
+Although White House Press Secretary Sarah Huckabee Sanders dismissed the story as "not true"; the next day, CBS News correspondent Major Garrett cited "two White House sources" as confirming that Schiller indeed planned to leave the White House and relocate to Florida for financial and professional reasons.
 Three people close to Schiller, speaking on background, also confirmed reports of his impending departure to The New York Times White House correspondent Maggie Haberman.
 Schiller refused to comment on the accuracy of the report, in keeping with his policy of declining interviews with journalists.

 Schiller left his White House position on September 20, 2017, reportedly after White House Chief of Staff John F. Kelly told him he needed permission to speak to the president and to provide written reports of those conversations.
 Previously, Bloomberg had reported that Schiller would return to private security when he left the Trump Administration.

-On November 1, 2017, Schiller was named as one of several high-profile witnesses to be privately interviewed by the House Intelligence Committee as part of its Russia investigations.
-The interview took place on November 7, where he reportedly told the committee that the salacious allegations in the Donald Trump-Russia dossier were not true, and that he could not recall or was not aware of connections between Russia and Trump associates.
-He also testified that a Russian offered to send five women to Trump's hotel room during their 2013 trip to Moscow for the Miss Universe pageant but he rejected the offer.
+On November 1, 2017, Schiller was named as one of several high-profile witnesses who would be privately interviewed by the House Intelligence Committee as part of its Russia investigations.
+The interview was on November 7 and reportedly he told the committee that the salacious allegations in the Donald Trump-Russia dossier were not true.
+He also was said to say he could not recall or was not aware of links between Trump associates and Russian officials.
+He testified that a Russian offered to send five women to Trump's hotel room during their 2013 trip to Moscow for the Miss Universe pageant but he rejected the offer.
 "One source noted that Schiller testified he eventually left Trump's hotel room door and could not say for sure what happened during the remainder of the night."

 Republican National Committee

-When Schiller left the White House in October 2017, his security company, KS Global Group LLC, was hired by the Republican National Committee to provide security consultation relating to the committee's 2020 convention.
+After Schiller left the White House in October 2017, his security company, KS Global Group LLC, was hired by the Republican National Committee to provide security consultation relating to the committee's 2020 convention.

+He was married to his wife, Lena, who died from an autoimmune disease.
+They had two children.

+Donald Trump hush money trial

+On May 7, 2024, Stormy Daniels testified that Schiller approached her in 2006, to invite her to dinner with Trump.
+Daniels alleges that she had a sexual encounter with Trump later that day.